Fly Tying with Porcupine Quills ~ Part 1

 The North American Porcupine, otherwise known as the Canadian Porcupine, is a large rodent that can potentially change the way you tie flies overnight.

-Porcupine quills vary in size from very short and slender to thick and long, with these variables you can use them for extended abdomens on just about any insect.
-If you happen upon a porcupine carcass do not pass it up, one specimen can provide you a lifetime supply of quills.
+Porcupine quills vary in size from very short and slender to thick and long.
+With these variables, you can use them for extended abdomens on just about any insect.
+If you happen upon a porcupine carcass, do not pass it up; one specimen can provide you with a lifetime supply of quills.
 I found my first porcupine up in the Alleghenies along a train track.
 I spent nearly two hours carefully plucking quills using my forceps and placing them into a few fly boxes from my vest.
 Be careful!

 How to Dye Your Quills:

-1) Porcupine quills are hollow making them perfect for extended bodies.
-Quills are very bouyant.
+1) Porcupine quills are hollow, making them perfect for extended bodies.
+Quills are very buoyant.
 The quills are easily dyed using Veniard's or Ritt.
-After acquiring your porcupine quills carefully soak them in a warm Dove soap solution.
+After acquiring your porcupine quills, carefully soak them in a warm solution of Dove soap.
 Place them in a large tea infuser and submerge them in the solution for around 30 minutes.
-After soaking them wash them thoroughly, still in the infuser, with warm water under the faucet.
+After soaking them, wash them thoroughly in the infuser with warm water from the faucet.
 Place each quill individually on a paper towel and let them dry thoroughly.

 The above photo shows the removed quill